 What time does the 2023 MTV VMAs start and how to watch?

-Taylor Swift has the chance to become the most awarded artist in VMA history as she dominates 2023 nominations
+Taylor Swift has the chance to become the most awarded artist in VMAs history as she dominates 2023 nominations

 The MTV Video Music Awards (VMAs) take place on Tuesday, 12 September, honouring the best in the music video medium.